Explore UCD

 Irish & International Young Philosopher Awards

-The Irish and International Young Philosopher Awards (IYPA) 2023
+Irish and International Young Philosopher Awards

-The Irish and International Young Philosopher Awards (IYPA) is a philosophical initiative that invites students to reflect on ethical and philosophical questions and create a project which is discussed and judged by a committee of professional philosophers.
+The IYPA is a philosophical initiative that invites students to reflect on philosophical questions and create a philosophical project which is judged by a committee of professional philosophers.
 Students can create individual projects, or they may work and collaborate as part of a class project or a small group.
-Finalists are invited to the IYPA Festival held in May each year where they can partake in philosophical activities and discussions.
+Since the (opens in a new window)launch of the Irish Young Philosopher Awards in 2017 by President Michael D. Higgins and Sabina Higgins, the IYPA has become a major philosophical and educational event in Ireland.
+It has now grown into an International Award forum that invites students from around the world to partake in philosophical thinking and discussion.

 The Irish Awards